The best 2-person tents 2025: built for the wilderness with minimal bulk, whether you're backpacking or car camping

 How to choose the best two-person tent

 When considering how to choose a tent, there are many factors.
 2-person tents are among the most popular pieces of backpacking kit around, a mainstay of many adventurers' camping checklists, and there is a bewildering array of models available, scattered across a broad landscape in terms of features, quality, weight and price point.
-The best 2-person tent for you will depend on what backpacking, bikepacking, canoeing or car camping adventures you have planned.
+The best 2-person tent for you will depend on what backpacking, canoeing or car camping adventures you have planned.

-If long solo trips to the hills and mountains are your cup of tea, then the weight saving you'll make by investing in one of the best one-person tents is more than worth it.
-Sampling America's best thru-hikes or bagging a handful of Scotland's 282 Munros during a multiday fastpacking trip will be much more pleasant with less weight on your back.
+If long solo trips to the hills and mountains are your thing, then the weight saving you'll make by investing in one of the best one-person tents is more than worth it.
+However, a 2-person tent may make more sense, especially if you've got buddies you want to bring along.

 When adventuring with a partner or adventure buddy, you can usually split the weight of the tent and share it – one person carrying the poles and pegs, the other carting the inner tent and flysheet.